 Just because the weather is turning cooler is no reason to turn your back on the garden!
 In fact, giving your garden a little extra time now can help you have a great gardening season next year.
 It also happens to be an excellent time to get out and dig in the dirt, get a little exercise, and dream about the changes you are going to make in your garden design.
-Cooler weather and fewer outdoor activities create the perfect excuse to complete this fall garden checklist!
+Cooler weather and fewer outdoor activities create the perfect excuse to complete this fall garden chore list!

 Amend Your Soil